-Samhain is Gaelic for “summer’s end,” and marks what has loosely been labeled the “Celtic New Year,” as the end of the “lighter half” of the year and the beginning of the “darker half.”
+Samhain is Gaelic for “summer’s end,” and it marks what has loosely been labeled the “Celtic New Year.”
+(That’s the end of the “lighter half” of the year and the beginning of the “darker half.”)
 One of the four fire festivals of the year, it was celebrated on November 1 when, it was believed, the dead arose for one night.
 OK, things are starting to sound familiar …